 The meaning of counselling and psychotherapy

 Therapy can be defined simply as two persons involved in a conversation with an aim: To grow one's capacity to live in accordance with the kind of person one is, and how one wants to become.
 The conversation begins with any aspect of one's life that brings up feelings of vulnerability or anxiousness.
 This is expressed in all its depth and complexity.
-The therapist responds with a genuine understanding of the client's difficulty in a way that leads to greater self-understanding and self-awareness in the person seeking help.
+The therapist responds genuinely, showing an understanding in a way that leads to greater self-understanding in the person seeking help.
 The atmosphere is non-judgemental and empathically receptive.
 Importance is given to being as authentic as possible without forcing anything.
 This can be a gentle yet powerful process for people who want to move forward, grow, and become more able to meet the challenges and opportunities in life.

 People come to therapy for many reasons, ranging from specific life events, or sudden change in circumstances, ongoing relationship difficulties, long-standing issues from the past or some future prospects.
 The important thing is how do any of these affect your life as a person.
 Even problems like depression and anxiety which afflict tens of thousands of people, can only be properly understood and dealt with in terms of their impact on the life of each person.

-I think ultimately therapy is concerned with all the paradoxical questions of human existence: living, dying, meeting, parting, loving, working, suffering, meaning, and flourishing.
+I think ultimately therapy is concerned with all the paradoxical questions of human existence: living and dying, meeting and parting, change and constancy, meaning and absurdity, stagnating and flourishing.

 From up and down, and still somehow